port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 Here’s how you can implement this:

-1. **Define a Pull Request Blueprint**:
-    - A sample PR blueprint can be found [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples).
+1. **Add Pull Request blueprint, sample can be found [here](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples/resource-mapping-examples/#map-repositories-and-pull-requests)**:

 2. **Add the configuration below** to the [data sources page](https://app.getport.io/settings/data-sources) in your Port portal, and select your GitHub integration: